-11.01 Should the Subcontractor fail at any time to supply a sufficient number of properly skilled workmen and sufficient materials and equipment of the proper quality, or fail in any respect to prosecute the Work with promptness and diligence, or fail to promptly correct defective Work, or fall in the performance of any of the agreements herein contained, the Contractor may, at his option, provide such labor, materials and equipment and to deduct the cost thereof, together with all loss or damage occasioned thereby, from any money then due or thereafter to become due, to the Subcontractor under this Agreement
+11.01 Should the Subcontractor fail at any time to supply a sufficient number of properly skilled workmen and sufficient materials and equipment of the proper quality, or fail in any respect to prosecute the Work with promptness and diligence, or fail to promptly correct defective Work, or fall in the performance of any of the agreements herein contained, the Construction Manager may, at his option, provide such labor, materials and equipment and to deduct the cost thereof, together with all loss or damage occasioned thereby, from any money then due or thereafter to become due, to the Subcontractor under this Agreement

-11.02 If the Subcontractor at any time shall refuse or neglect to supply sufficient properly skilled workmen or materials or equipment of the proper quality or quantity, or fail in any respect to prosecute Subcontractor's Work with promptness and diligence, or cause by any active admission the stoppage or interference with the Work of the Contractor or other Subcontractors, or fail in performance of any of the covenants herein contained, or be unable to meet his debts as they mature, the Contractor may at his option, upon twenty-four (24) hours' notice to the Subcontractor, terminate the Subcontractor's right to proceed with the Subcontract Work by delivering written notice of termination to the Subcontractor.
-Thereafter, the Contractor may take possession of the plant and Work, materials, tools, appliances and equipment of the Subcontractor at the building site, and through himself or others provide labor, equipment and materials to prosecute Subcontractor's Work on such terms and conditions as shall be deemed necessary, and shall deduct the cost thereof, including without restriction thereto all charges, expenses, losses, costs, damages, and attorney's fees incurred as a result of the Subcontractor's failure to perform, from any money then due or thereafter to become due to the Subcontractor under this Agreement.
+11.02 If the Subcontractor at any time shall refuse or neglect to supply sufficient properly skilled workmen or materials or equipment of the proper quality or quantity, or fail in any respect to prosecute Subcontractor's Work with promptness and diligence, or cause by any active admission the stoppage or interference with the Work of the Construction Manager or other Subcontractors, or fail in performance of any of the covenants herein contained, or be unable to meet his debts as they mature, the Construction Manager may at his option, upon twenty-four (24) hours notice to the Subcontractor, terminate the Subcontractor's right to proceed with the Subcontract Work by delivering written notice of termination to the Subcontractor.
+Thereafter, the Construction Manager may take possession of the plant and Work, materials, tools, appliances and equipment of the Subcontractor's Work on such terms and conditions as shall be deemed necessary, and shall deduct the cost thereof, including without restriction thereto all charges, expenses, losses, costs, damages, and attorney's fees incurred as a result of the Subcontractor under this Agreement.

-11.03 If the contract between the Contractor and Owner contains a provision by which the Owner may terminate the right of the Contractor to proceed with the project for the convenience of the Owner, the Contractor shall have the right thereunder to terminate the right of the Subcontractor to proceed with the Subcontract Work for the convenience of the Contractor.
-In the event the Contractor terminates the right of the Subcontractor to proceed with the Subcontract Work for the convenience of the Contractor, the Subcontractor shall be compensated in accordance with the provisions of the Termination for Convenience provision of the prime contract.
-The Subcontractor shall be entitled to no other compensation or damages for any termination for the convenience of the Contractor, except as provided in this Paragraph 11.03.
+11.03 If the contract between the Construction Manager and Owner contains a provision by which the Owner may terminate the right of the Construction Manager to proceed with the project for the convenience of the Owner, the Construction Manager shall have the right thereunder to terminate the right of the Subcontractor to proceed with the Subcontract Work for the convenience of the Construction Manager.
+In the event the Construction Manager terminates the right of the Subcontractor to proceed with the Subcontract Work for the convenience of the Construction Manager, the Subcontractor shall be compensated in accordance with the provisions of the Termination for Convenience provision of the prime contract.
+The Subcontractor shall be entitled to no other compensation or damages for any termination for the convenience of the Construction Manager, except as provided in this Paragraph 11.03.

-11.04 If the Contractor so terminates the employment of the Subcontractor, the Subcontractor shall not be entitled to any future payment under this Agreement until Subcontractors Work has been completed and accepted by the Owner and payment has been received by the Contractor from any money then due or thereafter to become due to the Subcontractor under this Agreement.
+11.04 If the Construction Manager so terminates the employment of the Subcontractor, the Subcontractor shall not be entitled to any future payment under this Agreement until Subcontractors Work has been completed and accepted by the Owner and payment has been received by the Construction Manager from any money then due or thereafter to become due to the Subcontractor under this Agreement.

-11.05 This offer may be withdrawn by Maska Builders, L.L.C. - General Contractors if not accepted within thirty (30) days from date of this Agreement.
+11.05 This offer may be withdrawn by Maska Builders, LLC - General Contractors if not accepted within thirty (30) days from date of this Agreement.